howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 #### Putting everything together

-Consider the sampe `updateLink`-mutation from the previous section again.
+Consider the sample `updateLink`-mutation from the previous section again.
 But let's now assume, the subscription query includes all the fields we just discussed:

 ```graphql(nocopy)
 subscription {